Skip to main content

 To find out who you will work with, how long it will take and how to begin the process, contact the local OLCC office where your licensed business will be located.
 Click here for office contact information.

-Important Update: Local Government Recommendation Requirement
+NEW Local Government Recommendation Form

 • Date the local government received the application